 Who is blepharoplasty for?

-Blepharoplasty may be an option for you if you have drooping around your upper or lower eyelids or puffiness under your eyes.
+Blepharoplasty might be an option for you if you have drooping around your upper or lower eyelids or puffiness under your eyes.
 Your overall health helps determine if surgery is right for you.

 1. 01.